niuiic/part-edit.nvim/README.md

 # part-edit.nvim

-Select parts of a file for individual editing.
+Edit a part of a file individually.

 ## Usage